-Typhoid fever can usually be treated successfully with a course of antibiotic medication.
+Typhoid fever can usually be treated successfully with a course of antibiotic medicine.

-Most cases can be treated at home, but you may need to be admitted to hospital if the condition is severe.
+The infection can usually be treated at home, but you may need to be admitted to hospital if it's severe.

 Treatment at home

 If typhoid fever is diagnosed in its early stages, a course of antibiotic tablets may be prescribed for you.
 Most people need to take these for 7 to 14 days.

 Some strains of the Salmonella typhi bacteria that cause typhoid fever have developed a resistance to one or more types of antibiotics.